ember-cli/ember-exam/README.md

 $ ember exam --split=<num> --partition=<num>
 ```

 The `partition` option allows you to specify which test group to run after using the `split` option.
-It is one-indexed, so if you specifiy a split of 3, the last group you could run is 3 as well.
+It is one-indexed, so if you specify a split of 3, the last group you could run is 3 as well.

 <!--```bash
 $ ember exam --split=<num> --weighted